Eskimon/jukebot-twitch-chat-mediabot/README.md

 If you don't want to (or can't) add a browser source in your broadcasting software, you can simply start it in a regular browser and "listen" to the audio of your computer.
 Just make sure to click *in* the webpage.
 Modern browser will silent any audio if you don't interact with the page first.

+# Note

+I'd love to hear your stories about how you use this piece of software!

+Feel free to send me a DM on Twitter (link below) to tell me your success story or if you think about new features or encountered any problem toward the setup!

 # Wanna thank me?

 You like this tool?
 You wanna thank me?
 Buy me a beer or some coffee!
 [![Donate](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://www.paypal.com/cgi-bin/webscr?cmd=_donations&item_name=Donation+for+Draw+On+Stream+telestrator&business=WTF33XNRB3XTL&currency_code=EUR&source=url)

 Also, you can find me on [Twitter](https://twitter.com/Eskimon_fr), [Twitch](https://twitch.tv/eskimon), or [my very own blog](https://eskimon.fr)!

+# Contributing

+If you now how to code, feel free to submit a Pull Request.
+Beware, the code can be quite crude at some place.
+All the code was initially written upon a challenge to do it on stream in less than a day (challenge succeeded btw!)